geoadmin/service-stac/adr/2023_02_27_cache_settings.md

 ### Possible next step

-As next step, would be to provide any read infos about this `update_rate`.
-One possible solution would be to use the [Timestamps Extension Specification](https://github.com/stac-extensions/timestamps) where the `expires` asset field would be set based on the update time + `update_rate`.
+As next step, would be to provide any read infos about this `update_interval`.
+One possible solution would be to use the [Timestamps Extension Specification](https://github.com/stac-extensions/timestamps) where the `expires` asset field would be set based on the update time + `update_interval`.
 This field would be updated each time an asset upload is either started or completed (TBD).
 If using this extension we need to keep in mind the collection/item/asset publication flag see [BGDIINF_SB-2676](https://jira.swisstopo.ch/browse/BGDIINF_SB-2676).

-## Other proposal

-TBD.

 ## Decision

-TBD.
+- Keep API independent from implementation
+- Proposal #1 accepted for use case `1.` and `2.`
+- Use case `3.` will be discussed in future when needed.
+- `update_interval` read-only in admin interface !

 ## Consequences

-TBD..
+- Implement and deploy on INT
+- Once on INT diemo developper needs to be notified.
+- Chris will do the SPEC, Brice the implementation.

 ## References